Humanity Magazine & the Centre for British Documentary Photography.

 Photograph by documentary photographer Sofia Conti.

-Humanity - Issue 2 - The magazine on documentary photography - Sept' 2023 - Now available.
+Humanity - Issue 2 - The magazine of documentary photography - Sept' 2023 - Now available on special offer!!!

-One of Britain's most talented social documentary photographers, Sofia Conti shares her work, "Me, Myself and M.S." in the second issue of Humanity, the magazine of documentary photos.
+One of Britain's most talented social documentary photographers, Sofia Conti shares her work, "Me, Myself and M.S." in the second issue of Humanity, the magazine for concerned citizens.

 See the Shop page for more details about the photographers and stories featured.